hashicorp/terraform-provider-aws/website/docs/r/route53_record.html.markdown

 Geoproximity routing policies support the following:

 * `awsregion` - A AWS region where the resource is present.
-* `bias` - Route more traffic or less traffic to the resource by specifing a value ranges between -90 to 90.
+* `bias` - Route more traffic or less traffic to the resource by specifying a value ranges between -90 to 90.
 See https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-policy-geoproximity.html for bias details.
 * `coordinates` - Specify `latitude` and `longitude` for routing traffic to non-AWS resources.
 * `localzonegroup` - A AWS local zone group where the resource is present.
 See https://docs.aws.amazon.com/local-zones/latest/ug/available-local-zones.html for local zone group list.